zng-ui/zng/TODO/_current.md

 * All examples must be fully useable with a screen reader.
     - Test OS defaults and NVDA.

-# Split Core
+# Split Crates

 * App crate.
     - Everything needed to create an App::minimal, spawn a view-process and render some nodes.
     - After it is building do not try to replace in zero-ui-core, just implement the extension crates too, replace core in main crate when done.

-    - Try to create all `#[property]` from core in a different crate, maybe some should be in app crate?
-        - Try to move `z_index` property to -wgt crate too.
+* Implement `TRANSFORM_CHANGED_EVENT` in app crate.
+    - Implement `VISIBILITY_CHANGED_EVENT` in app crate.
+        - This one is fully new, visibility was subscribing to FRAME_IMAGE_READY_EVENT.
+        - Maybe both transform and visibility changed can be refactored into bulk event like INTERACTIVITY_CHANGED_EVENT.

 * Config.
     - Needs app crate.